sourcegraph/handbook/content/departments/tech-ops/process/internal-security/computer-standards.md

 Complete steps for setting up your computer are [here](../../tools/computer-setup.md).

-If you run into any issues or have any questions about the above please reach out to the #it-tech-ops Slack Channel!
+If you run into any issues or have any questions about the above please reach out to the #ask-it-tech-ops Slack Channel!